Small Area Estimation of General Indicators in Off-Census Years: Estimation of total mean squared error

+This expectation may be estimated by replacing the unknown $\bbeta$, $\sigma_u^2$ and $\sigma_e^2$ with the corresponding estimators obtained by fitting the NER model \eqref{UnitlinearMixModel} to the data from the sample $s$.
+The expectations $E_{\by}[\hat{ y}_{di}^{EB}y_{dj}]$ and $E_{\by}[(\hat y_{di}^{EB}-y_{di})(\hat y_{dj}^{EB}-y_{dj})]$ may be approximated analytically for large number of areas $D$ and then estimated afterwards, using the same arguments as in \textcite{prasad1990estimation}, \textcite{das2004} or \textcite{baillo2009mean}.

-Under special two-level models and target indicators $\delta_d$, analytical estimators of the form \eqref{MSEest} might be obtained, for example, following asymptotic arguments.
-Here we propose a parametric bootstrap method similar to the one used by \cite{molina2010small}, which is applicable to very general models and guarantees a strictly positive result.
+For general additive indicators $\delta_d$, we propose a parametric bootstrap method similar to the one used by \textcite{molina2010small}, which is applicable (or extendable) to very general models and guarantees a strictly positive result.

 Note that, when $n_d'$ is large enough, the error due to $s'$ may be regarded as negligible.
 In that case, the first term on the right-hand side of \eqref{MSEest} alone, which is strictly positive, may be used as an estimator of the total MSE.
 Nevertheless, in practice, for some area $d$, $n_d'$ might not be as large as desired, leading to a non-negligible bias of this naive estimator.
 In the simulation experiments in Section \ref{sec:simStudiesPoverty}, where $n_d'$ is moderate, the second term on the right-hand side of \eqref{MSEest} becomes necessary.
 We consider a parametric bootstrap method that yields both the mentioned naive MSE estimator, as well as a corrected total MSE estimator based on \eqref{MSEest}.